KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. warning::
     **Banned Tags**
-    In order to avoid Cross-site scripting and other vulnerabilities, some tags are *not allowed* and will automatically be removed by the system when saving the cockpit:
+    To avoid Cross-site scripting and other vulnerabilities, some tags are *not allowed* and will automatically be removed by the system when saving the dashboard:

     -  ``<button></button>``
     -  ``<object></object>``
     -  ``<script></script>``

-If you need to simulate a button behaviour use a div (or another allowed tag) and replicate the css style like in the following example:
+If you need to simulate a button behaviour use a div (or another allowed tag) and replicate the css style as shown below:

 .. code-block:: html
    :linenos: